davidnhaugen-94/davidnhaugen-94.github.io/README.md

 ## Professional Overview
 I bridge the gap between complex engineering (RD) and the global user experience.

 With over 25 years in the software industry, I specialize in creating high-impact content strategies for both B2B and B2C markets.
-My expertise lies in transforming sophisticated technologies—such as AI facial recognition, biometric security, and eKYC solutions—into intuitive documentation and seamless UI experiences.
+My expertise lies in transforming sophisticated technologies into intuitive documentation and seamless UI experiences.

 As a UX Advocate, I don’t just write manuals; I manage the entire content lifecycle.
 This includes refining API and developer documentation, performing UI string reviews for global apps, and leveraging real-world insights from Reddit and community forums to continuously improve product usability.